gnosisguild/zodiac-modifier-roles/README.md

 1. For each package were a `.env.sample` file is present, copy the content of the file into a `.env` file at the same location and populate it with your keys, etc.
 2. From the repo root run `yarn`
+3. From the repo root run `yarn prepare`
-3. From the repo root run `yarn build`
+4. From the repo root run `yarn build`

 After that, you can start working on the different packages.

-### Solidity Compiler

-The contracts have been developed with [Solidity 0.8.6](https://github.com/ethereum/solidity/releases/tag/v0.8.6).
-This version of Solidity made all arithmetic checked by default, therefore eliminating the need for explicit overflow or underflow (or other arithmetic) checks.
-This version of solidity was chosen as it allows to easily cast bytes to bytes4 and bytes32.

-### Audits
+### Packages

-An audit has been performed by the [G0 group](https://github.com/g0-group).

-All identified issues have been resolved as of commit [454be9d3c26f90221ca717518df002d1eca1845f](https://github.com/gnosis/zodiac-modifier-roles/tree/454be9d3c26f90221ca717518df002d1eca1845f/contracts)

-The audit results are available as a pdf in [this repo](packages/evm/docs/ZodiacRolesModifierJan2022.pdf).
+- evm: Roles mod smart contracts
+- subgraph: a subgraph indexing deployed Roles mod instances
+- sdk: a TypeScript SDK for managing roles
+- app: a webapp for editing roles

 ### Security and Liability